DOING BUSINESS IN LUXEMBOURG IN 2023

 |This country is a member of WIPO/TRIPS?||Yes|

 |This country is a member of the ICSID?||Yes|

 |Average monthly € salary for local skilled staff?||€4,810|

 Press the link headings below to read detailed, relevant, up to date information.

-Advantages of a Luxembourg company
+Advantages and disadvantages of a Luxembourg company

 Advantages of Luxembourg company registration

 - A Luxembourg holding company (Soparfi) is legally exempt from all local taxes including corporation tax, capital gains tax and withholding tax if the parent company holds at least 10% shares in an EU resident subsidiary for a continuous period of 12 months.
 Also, these tax advantages will also be extended to other countries with which Luxembourg has signed a DTA if these countries have corporate tax rate of at least 21%;